Rajpratik71/zfs_wiki/Ubuntu-17.04-Root-on-ZFS.md

     # debootstrap zesty /mnt
     # zfs set devices=off rpool

 The `debootstrap` command leaves the new system in an unconfigured state.
-An alternative to using `debootstrap` is to copy the entirety of a working Ubuntu system into the new ZFS root.
+An alternative to using `debootstrap` is to copy the entirety of a working system into the new ZFS root.

 ## Step 4: System Configuration